 - Second round competition awardees are also listed below.

-- CHASP has hosted two related symposiums on Transforming Healthcare through Research Collaboration bringing together researchers, community-based research partners, practitioners, and policymakers:
+- CHASP has hosted two related symposiums on Transforming Healthcare through Research Collaboration bringing together researchers, community-based research partners, practitioners, and policymakers.
+Agendas and links to presentations:

 The Center for Health and Social Policy (CHASP) is managing this partnership at UT-Austin in conjunction with a Joint Operating Committee with representatives from the Seton Healthcare Family, CHASP, and Dell Medical School.
 Please contact firstname.lastname@example.org with questions about the Seton-CHASP research collaboration or competition.